-According to Hypothesis 1, put forward in the previous theoretical analysis, this paper takes the interpersonal communication skills of university students as the explained variable, expressed by coumm.
-The logical variable is developed according to QM2011 in the CFPS 2018 questionnaire, "How strong is one's personal relationship (score)?", with 11 options, ranging from 0 to 10.
+• Quality of interpersonal communication of university students the CFPS 2018 questionnaire, "How strong is one's personal relationship (score)?", with 11 options, ranging from 0 to 10.
 This paper assigns a score of 6 and above as 1, which is defined as having high-quality interpersonal communication.
 The rest are assigned a value of 0, which is defined as having relatively poor-quality interpersonal communication.